andrewstarritt/quaternion/README.md

    When the number is complex, the imaginary part of the complex number is assigned to the j imaginary part; or

-e) from the string representation of a quaternion (modeled on the complex type).
+e) from the string representation of a Quaternion (modeled on the complex type).
    The following are valid:

     Quaternion("1.2")